Englewood 'shout out' to virus fighters is 6:30 p.m. Fridays

-ENGLEWOOD — Give out a shout to those who are on the front lines of Englewood's fight against the the pandemic coronavirus COVID-19.
+ENGLEWOOD — Give a shout out to those who are on the front lines of Englewood’s fight against the coronavirus.

-Starting this week, and continuing each Friday evening at 6:30 p.m., Englewood residents, from wherever they're "social distancing," are encouraged every evening to start cheering or clapping or toasting doctors and nurses, first responders and all others in Englewood who serve on the front lines of combating the virus.
+Starting this week, and continuing each Friday at 6:30 p.m., Englewood residents, from wherever they’re “social distancing,” are encouraged to start cheering or clapping or toasting doctors and nurses, first responders and all others in Englewood who serve on the front lines of combating the virus.

-"Dear Neighbors, Englewood is such a special community," Mary C. Smedley wrote in an email shot out to the community.
-"Now, more than ever, it is important to show our appreciation and celebrate the collective good of our neighbors — especially first responders — the police, firefighters, nurses, doctors, and essential workers within the community."
+“Dear Neighbors, Englewood is such a special community,” Mary C. Smedley wrote in an email shout out to the community.
+“Now, more than ever, it is important to show our appreciation and celebrate the collective good of our neighbors — especially first responders — the police, firefighters, nurses, doctors and essential workers within the community.”

 “We invite everyone to join in a community ‘clap/cheer/toast,’ from your balcony, window, driveway or dock at 6:30 p.m. each day,” she encouraged Englewood residents.
 “Come out, say hello from safe distances, and let’s join together in a community cheer.
 Raise a glass, clap your hands, give a big cheer — in support of our community and the people that make it an amazing place to live.”